ScopeLift/pooltogether-governor-upgrade/README.md

 #### Token

 In the new Governor we inherit from `GovernorVotesComp` which expects an `ERC20VotesComp` token.
-The PoolTogether token is missing a few functions in `ERC20VotesComp` which are listed in the table below.
-The reason we did not fork the openzeppelin contract and use a custom interface was because `GovernorVotesComp` calls a single function `getPriorVotes` which exists on the PoolTogether token.
+The PoolTogether token is missing a few functions that exist in `ERC20VotesComp` and we have listed those missing functions below.
+The reason we did not fork the Openzeppelin contract and use a custom interface was because `GovernorVotesComp` calls a single function `getPriorVotes` which exists on the PoolTogether token.

-##### Missing function in POOL token
+##### Missing functions in POOL

 1. `function DOMAIN_SEPARATOR() external view returns (bytes32);`
 1. `function decreaseAllowance(address spender, uint256 subtractedValue) external returns (bool);`